 1. Metadata is a must.
 Metadata is information about a song that is embedded directly into the music file.
 This includes the track’s title, all artists/composers involved, album, genre, contact information, and any other relevant details about a song.
-Music supervisors go through hundreds of tracks in a day, and need them to be easily sortable, and need an artist’s contact info readily available.
+Music supervisors go through hundreds of tracks in a day, they need songs to be easily sortable, and for an artist’s contact info to be readily available.

 2. Register your tracks with a performing rights organization (PRO).
 You’ve finally gotten synced, make sure you get paid.
 If your music isn’t registered accurately, you may not receive proper royalties.

 3. Using samples is a sure fire way to prevent your track from getting synced.
 Songs that sample other tracks present too many obstacles in the licensing process for music supervisors.
 We know it probably sounds incredible, but it’s unsyncable.

 4. Instrumental versions of songs are hugely useful for music supervisors.
 Music is often needed during a scene with dialogue, and tracks with vocals can interfere with the story.
 Artists should always have an instrumental edit of a song mixed and ready to go.

 5. Shortened versions of a track are also very beneficial for artists to have on hand.
 Particularly in music for advertisements, an artist’s whole song will not get synced.
 Preparing an edit that highlights a track’s most useable section will save time for everybody involved in the sync process.